 A student earning an online social work bachelor’s degree can choose a concentration to specialize their education.
 Specializations like school social work, child and family social work, or healthcare social work prepare majors for career paths after graduation.
 Some concentrations, such as clinical social work, require an applicant to possess a master’s degree.

-- School Social Work: A concentration in school social work prepares graduates to work with teachers, parents, and administrators to help students’ social development.
+- A concentration in school social work prepares graduates to work with teachers, parents, and administrators to help students’ social development.
 School social workers address bullying, poor academic performance, absences from school, and aggressive behavior.
 Some school social work positions require an applicant to possess a master’s degree.

-- Healthcare Social Work: Healthcare social workers assist patients in navigating the medical system.
+- Healthcare social workers assist patients in navigating the medical system.
 They help subjects understand a diagnosis, provide support to make lifestyle changes, and help patients to access services for medical conditions.
 They often work with doctors to address the mental and emotional health of patients.

-- Clinical Social Work: Clinical social workers diagnose mental, behavioral, and emotional problems.
+- Clinical social workers diagnose mental, behavioral, and emotional problems.
 They also help clients treat these issues.
 A professional clinical social worker must hold a master’s degree in social work, but the undergraduate concentration prepares students for graduate-level work in the field.

 How Long Does It Take to Get a Degree in Social Work?